-- Are there clear procedures and accountability governing the allocation and use of public funds? - Are public funds misappropriated by ministers/public officials for private or party political purposes? - Are there special funds for which there is no accountability? - · Are there general abuses of public resources? - Is there a professional civil service or are large numbers of officials directly appointed by the government? - Is there an independent body auditing the management of public finances? - Is there an independent judiciary with the power to try ministers/public officials for abuses? - Is there a tradition of a payment of bribes to secure contracts and gain favours?

-Scores are given as integers on a scale from 0 (very low incidence of corruption) to 4 (very high incidence of corruption).

-129 countries/territories were scored in 2016.
+- Are there clear procedures and accountability governing the allocation and use of public funds? - Are public funds misappropriated by ministers/public officials for private or party political purposes? - Are there special funds for which there is no accountability? - Are there general abuses of public resources? - Is there a professional civil service or are large numbers of officials directly appointed by the government? - Is there an independent body auditing the management of public finances? - Is there an independent judiciary with the power to try ministers/public officials for abuses? - Is there a tradition of a payment of bribes to secure contracts and gain favours?
+Scores Scores are given as integers on a scale from 0 (very low incidence of corruption) to 4 (very high incidence of corruption).
+The score is a generalised composite measure of corruption that includes an assessment of all areas covered by the indicative questions.
+Country coverage 131 countries/territories were scored in 2017.